 - 1. Provide all necessary documentation that corroborates PG&E's claims of corrective actions taken, with the pertinent information responsive to the Envista finding or recommendation highlighted or otherwise identified therein, for all findings in Table 6 of the Appendix where the value in the column titled, "SPD Recommendations for Corrective Action" is "PG&E to provide documentation validating stated corrective actions taken since 2018." - 2.
-Submit this documentation to the Director of SPD and the service list for I.19-06-015.
+Submit this request for CPUC to substantiate that corrective actions have been taken and associated documentation to SPD and the service list for I.19-06-015 via advice letter subject to SPD disposition.